vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

 };
 ```

-3. Now the GTM module is enabled and ready to use, even in a dev mode
+3. Now the GTM module is enabled and ready to use